FrederikS/vertx-dependency-injection/README.md

 }
 ```

 It looks really similar to the approach with guice.
-Instead of using the repository directly we are sending messages via the eventbus.
+Instead of using the repository directly we are sending messages via the event bus.
-Therefore we have to decorate our message with specific action headers and the payload as `JsonObject`.
+Therefore we have to decorate our messages with specific action headers and the payload as a `JsonObject`.
 We have a little bit more code but in this version we are completely decoupled from any implementation and any domain objects like `Foo`.
 That's cool!

 ```java